composer/composer/doc/04-schema.md

     }

-For a package, when there is a choice between licenses (“disjunctive license”), multiple can be specified as array.
+For a package, when there is a choice between licenses ("disjunctive license"), multiple can be specified as array.

 An Example for disjunctive licenses: